nelvadas/microservices-with-openshift/lab1/README.md

 ### Introduction
-The purpose of this lab is to build a microservice on Openshift using the S2i process To keep it simple, the  msa-personne application model has only one Entity persisted in a MongoDB document
+The purpose of this lab is to build a microservice on Openshift using the S2i process.
+To keep it simple, the  msa-personne application model has only one Entity persisted in a MongoDB document

 ```